AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 _If you are using version 3 or 4, the `PowerShellGet` module must be installed._
 * **[InvokeBuild]**

-_Additonal required modules are installed when `Invoke-Build` is called._
+_Additional required modules are installed when `Invoke-Build` is called._

 There are more tools that are not _required_, but will make life much easier.
 Such as: